DrinkinTea22/teahudv2/README.md

 * Transparent Viewmodels: enables transparent viewmodels (only works on dxlevel 90 or higher)
 * Player Name: enables player names for match status
 * Lowered Metal Stickies: makes metal and stickies to not be bellow the crosshair
-* Streamer Mode: makes streamer's life easier
+* Streamer Mode: makes streamer's life easier (needs to be done with the game closed)

 ## Supported GameModes